ORCHARD 2000

 Our list is open.
 The information on this page will enable you to understand how to register as a patient at this practice and give information on the rights and responsibilities of patients.

 You can register with a GP in England regardless of your nationality or immigration status.
+We now operate a simple ONLINE REGISTRATION SYSTEM or you can complete a new form.
+Links to both methods can be found below:

 Many migrants will come from countries with very different health care systems to the UK.